AnthonyDickson/HIVE/README.md

     docker run --rm --gpus all -v $(pwd):/app -it dican732/video2mesh python3 -m video2mesh --dataset_path data/rgbd_dataset_freiburg3_walking_xyz --output_path data/rgbd_dataset_freiburg3_walking_xyz_output --num_frames 150 --frame_step 15 --estimate_pose --estimate_depth
     ```

- **Note:** Creating the instance segmentation masks with a CPU only image/Python environment will be *VERY* slow.
- It is strongly recommended that you use a GPU image/environment if possible.

 ### PyCharm Users
 There should be run configurations for PyCharm included when you clone the repo from GitHub in the `.idea` folder.